bboydt/httpServer/README.md

 The current use case for this library does not require encryption, but eventually it would be nice to have.
 # Contributions

 Feel free to make a pull request.
-Understand that the maintainer is busy and may take some time to approve pull requests.
 Follow the style of [http.h](include/http.h) and [http.c](src/http.c).